 Congresswoman Kaptur also is the first Democratic woman ever to serve on the powerful Defense Subcommittee.
 There, she is a strong advocate for national security, energy independence and adequate support for the armed forces.

-She is also a member of the Homeland Security Subcommittee.
+She is also a member of the Interior Subcommittee where she fights for clean water programs that protect our Great Lakes.
 Earlier in her congressional career, she served on the Appropriations Financial Services Subcommittee as well as the Banking Committee.
 She served on the Budget Committee as recently as the 112th Congress.

 Federal Investments in Northern Ohio